engine-study/studio-mud/README.md

 For each MUD table you must do the following:

-1. Inherit the MUDComponent script
+1. Inherit the MUDComponent class (ex.
+PositionComponent).
-2. Create a prefab with the new script attached.
+2. Create a prefab and attach the component script to it.
-3. Place the prefab into a `Resources/Components` subdirectory anywhere in the Assets folder.
-5. Create your inherited MUDTableManager and attach it to a gameobject.
+3. Make a matching MUDTableManager class (ex.
+PositionManager).
+4. Attach your `TableManager` to an object in the scene.
+5. Link the *component prefab* to the TableManager in the inspector.
-6. Deploy your contracts with `pnpm run dev:node` and `pnpm run dev` and enter Play Mode
+6. Run `pnpm run dev:node` and `pnpm run dev` and enter Play Mode
-7. Your MUDComponent should spawn under its MUDEntity.
+8. Your MUDComponent should spawn under its MUDEntity.

 ## Syncing

-Inherit from ComponentSync and add to a component prefab to easily keep it synced with the other components the entity has.
+Inherit from ComponentSync and add to a *component prefab* to easily keep it synced with the other components on the entity.
 For example: ___